mary-go-round

 HELLO!

 My name is Mary.
 I am a writer, a reader, and a Michigander from the Metro-Detroit area.
-After months of preparation, I am embarking on a two-year journey as a Peace Corps Volunteer in Armenia.
-I will be serving in the Youth in Development sector.
+After months of preparation, I am embarking on a two-year journey as a Peace Corps Volunteer in Armenia, serving in the Youth in Development sector.

-This blog is for my family, friends, coworkers, professors, future PC volunteers, and all those who want to keep up with me over the next 27 months.
-I will chronicle my experiences as I learn to speak Armenian, integrate into my new community and work to meet my service goals.
-The views & opinions shared on this blog are my own and do not reflect those of the U.S. Government or the Peace Corps.
+This blog is for my family, friends, coworkers, professors, future Peace Corps volunteers, and anyone who wants to keep up with me over the next 27 months.
+I will chronicle my experiences as I learn to speak Armenian, integrate into my new community, and work toward my service goals.
+The views and opinions shared on this blog are my own and do not reflect those of the U.S. Government or the Peace Corps.

 ABOUT ARMENIA

-Armenia is a land-locked country in the Caucasus region with over 3,000 years of history.
-Bordered by Azerbaijan, Iran, Turkey and Georgia, Armenia sits on some of the oldest inhabited land on planet Earth.
+Armenia is a landlocked country in the Caucasus region with over 3,000 years of history.
+Bordered by Azerbaijan, Iran, Turkey, and Georgia, it sits on some of the oldest continuously inhabited land on Earth.

-In 301 AD, Armenia was the first nation to adopt Christianity as its state religion.
-Ancient monasteries and churches dot its territory, hidden within mountainous geography.
-The Armenian language is one of the oldest on earth, an isolate branch of the Indo-European language family with a unique 39 letter alphabet.
+In 301 AD, Armenia became the first nation to adopt Christianity as its state religion.
+Ancient monasteries and churches dot its territory, tucked within a dramatic mountainous landscape.
+The Armenian language is one of the oldest on Earth, an isolate branch of the Indo-European family with a unique 39-letter alphabet.

-Armenia’s political history is a story of survival and resistance.
-It has witnessed Roman, Persian, Byzantine, Arab, Mongol, Ottoman, Russian Imperial and Soviet rule.
-Parts of its history go unacknowledged, territorial disputes are omnipresent in the political landscape and cultural identity of this nation.
+Armenia’s political history is a story of survival and resilience.
+It has endured Roman, Persian, Byzantine, Arab, Mongol, Ottoman, Russian Imperial, and Soviet rule.
+Parts of its history remain unacknowledged on the world stage, and territorial disputes continue to shape the political landscape and cultural identity of this nation.

-The Peace Corps has been present in Armenia for the past 30 years.
+The Peace Corps has been present in Armenia for over 30 years.
 Volunteers serve in the Education and Youth in Development sectors, teaching English and leading community development initiatives.
-Volunteers spend 10 weeks near the capital, Yerevan, for training.
-They then move to their permanent site for 24 months of service.
+All volunteers spend their first 10 weeks near the capital, Yerevan, for pre-service training before moving to their permanent site for 24 months of service.

 WHAT I’ll BE DOING

-Peace Corps volunteers serve in one of six sectors, Agriculture, Community Economic Development (CED), Education, Environment, and Youth in Development (YD).
-I am a YD volunteer.
-I will be working with children ages 12-17.
+Peace Corps Volunteers serve in one of five sectors: Agriculture, Community Economic Development, Education, Environment, or Youth in Development.
+I am a Youth in Development volunteer, and I will be working with young people ages 12–17.

 Here’s what my work could look like:

-- Mentoring and training youth on professional development and employability skills, including soft skills such as leadership and communication, and hard skills including resume-writing and interview preparation.
+• Mentoring and training youth on professional development and employability skills– both soft skills like leadership and communication, and hard skills like resume writing and interview preparation.

-- Developing and facilitating camps, clubs (including English clubs), workshops, and other activities for youth to support leadership, civic engagement, and service-learning.
+• Developing and facilitating camps, clubs (including English clubs), workshops, and other activities that support leadership, civic engagement, and service-learning.

-- Organizing internships and networking opportunities that offer youth new skills and experiences.
+• Organizing internships and networking opportunities that offer youth new skills and real-world experiences.

-- Collaborating with local staff to initiate and improve development of events, trainings, and workshops that will enhance the skills of young leaders.
+• Collaborating with local staff to design and improve events, trainings, and workshops that strengthen young leaders in my community.

 Contact Me